BielUsal/PhysicsNotes/Physics/Differential Equations/ODEs/Systems of ODEs/Linear Systems of Equations.md

 $$det(A-kI) = 0$$

-By doing this we'll find the values of $k$ and can plug them back into our original function
+By doing this we'll find the values of $k$ and can plug them back into our original function.
+This is, of course, an eigenvalue-eigenvector problem

 Then, we take the $\vec{\alpha} \to \vec{\alpha}(t)$ and do the usual [[variation of parameters]].